Indochina Link Vietnam

 Incentive 10% + 50% reduction (year 1-4)0%15%15%

 For groups below the €750 million threshold, incentive rates apply in full — no top-up.
-This makes the GMT threshold a key planning variable.
-Model your group’s consolidated revenue trajectory: approaching €750 million changes the entire incentive calculus.
+The GMT threshold is a key planning variable.
+FDI groups approaching €750 million in consolidated revenue should model the top-up exposure, as crossing the threshold changes the entire incentive calculus.
+For the step-by-step compliance process, see the GMT filing guide.

 Common Audit Triggers for FDI

-1. Persistent losses paired with related-party transactions — if your Vietnam entity reports losses while paying management fees, royalties, or intercompany service charges to the parent, expect a transfer pricing audit.
-Decree 20/2025/ND-CP’s EBITDA-based interest cap (30% of adjusted EBITDA) is the first thing auditors check.
+1. Persistent losses paired with related-party transactions — an FDI entity reporting losses while paying management fees, royalties, or intercompany service charges to the parent triggers a transfer pricing audit.
+Decree 20/2025/ND-CP’s EBITDA-based interest cap (30% of adjusted EBITDA) is the first item auditors check.

 2. Aggressive incentive claims without separate accounting — claiming the 10% rate while commingling incentivized and non-incentivized revenue in the same accounting records.
 Annual verification requires segregated income records per Law 67/2025/QH15.